-In recognition of the founding Chair of the Division of Physical Medicine and Rehabilitation, Dr. James R. Swenson (November 18, 1933-October 11, 2014), pictured to the left, we have created a dedicated research symposium.
+In recognition of the founding Chair of the Department of Physical Medicine and Rehabilitation, Dr. James R. Swenson (November 18, 1933-October 11, 2014), pictured to the left, we have created a dedicated research symposium.

 The University of Utah School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.
 Registration is free and continuing medical education credit is available for attendance at the symposium.

 Sixteenth Annual James R. Swenson, M.D.
 Scientific Symposium Day Event Schedule - Thursday, May 20th, 2021

 8:20 - Introductory Remarks – Colby Hansen, MD